 - The sun is extremely strong near the equator and at altitude : sunscreen essential, especially for Galapagos and Lake Titicaca.

-- If you're going to the Amazon, you'll need more bug precautions. over 3 years ago
+- If you're going to the Amazon, you'll need more bug precautions. almost 4 years ago